 Discussion of invasive flora species removal is provided in Section 5.4.1.7, Federally-listed, Candidate, and Terrestrial Flora Species of Concern at Lualualei Annex.
 In order to ensure invasive species are not introduced or spread to sensitive areas, field teams clean their gear and vehicles before going to different sites.
-Additionally, work areas are routinely surveyed for incipients in work areas to note any new pioneers.
+Additionally, work areas undergo regular surveys to note any new pioneers.

 DoDI 4715.3 directs DoD agencies to manage natural resources through principles of ecosystem management.
 Ecosystems with large proportions of native species are to be protected, and habitat restoration activities are to focus on these habitats.
 Areas with moderate to high natural resource value, as shown in Figure 5-2, are to be managed to conserve those values.
 The Lualualei Protected Species Management Project (currently under contract) includes actions to plant common native species around the endangered species to improve the nearby habitat and create firebreaks.
-Table 5-6 highlights the goals of the Protected Species Management Plan.